ichisadashioko/remotedesktop/readme.md

 # remotedesktop

+## CAUTION!

+- The web server method eventhough does not ultilize much CPU power.
+When running the server and using the web browser to view the image stream in the same computer, they render `Task Manager` unusable.
+The other programs seem "fine".
+- The `python` server and the viewing `web browser` reported very high power usage.
+- Most browsers will probably cache (write them to disk) some kind of data (e.g. image frame) so it is advisable to use a browsing profile that is stored in `hard disk drive` to prevent the browser from destroying your solid state drive (e.g. `chrome.exe --user-profile-dir=HDD:\chromeprofile`).
+- The viewing browser tab cannot be refreshed or navigated to a different page.
+You must close the tab and open a new one if you want to change the streaming parameters (e.g. `http://localhost:21578` or default full size image stream and `http://localhost:21578?scaling=2` for a half size image stream).

 ## Problems with existing remote desktop solutions

 - TeamViewer, AnyDesk will sometimes not release my keyboard and mouse.